Measuring changes in polarisation using Singular Value Decomposition of network graphs: Methods

 \subsubsection{Embedding dimension}

-We define the \textit{dimension} of a communication network as the \textit{optimal} choice of $d$ for the RDPG embedding of the network and denote it $\hat{d}$.

-An a-priori optimal choice for $\hat{d}$ can be obtained from, $\Sigma$, the sorted sequence of singular values of the network's adjacency matrix $A$.
+We define the \textit{dimension} of a communication network as the \textit{optimal} choice of $d$ for the RDPG embedding of the network and denote it $\hat{d}$.An a-priori optimal choice for $\hat{d}$ can be obtained from, $\Sigma$, the sorted sequence of singular values of the network's adjacency matrix $A$.
 Various methods exist.
 Here we adopt the elbow method presented in \cite{zhu2006automatic}.
-The elbow method identifies the most likely change point in the sequence of values of $\Sigma$ by sequentially fitting two Gaussian distributions with independent mean, and equal variance.
-One Gaussian distribution is fitted to the largest $d$ singular values, and the other to the smallest $K-d$.
+The elbow method identifies the most likely change point in the sequence of values of $\Sigma_k$ by sequentially fitting two Gaussian distributions with independent mean, and equal variance.
+One Gaussian distribution is fitted to the largest $d$ singular values, and the other to the smallest $k-d$.
 Then, the optimal $\hat{d}$ is the value of $d$ that maximise the sum of the log-likelihoods of the two distributions.
 Notice that $\hat{d}$ is robust to network size, i.e. its value is determined by the complexity of the network rather than the size of the network \cite{CareyPriebeSurvey}.